-- (1) Subject to subsection (2), an application must be accompanied by the following information and documents: - (a) an application form provided by the Municipality, completed and signed by the applicant; - (b) if the applicant is an agent, a power of attorney authorising the applicant to make the application on behalf of the owner;
+- (1) Subject to subsection (2), an application must be accompanied by the following information and documents where applicable: - (a) an application form provided by the Municipality, completed and signed by the applicant; - (b) if the applicant is an agent, a power of attorney authorising the applicant to make the application on behalf of the owner; - (c) if the owner of the land is a company, closed corporation, trust, body corporate or owners' association, proof that the person is authorised to make the application on behalf of the company, closed corporation, trust, body corporate or owners' association; - (d) proof of registered ownership or any other relevant right held in the land concerned; - (e) if a mortgage bond is registered in respect of the land concerned, the bondholder's consent;

-- (c) if the owner of the land is a company, closed corporation, trust, body corporate or owners' association, proof that the person is authorised to act on behalf of the company, closed corporation, trust, body corporate or owners' association; - (d) proof of registered ownership or any other relevant right held in the land concerned; - (e) the relevant bondholder's consent if any; - (f) a written motivation for the application based on the criteria referred to in section 65; - (g) a copy of the Surveyor-General's diagram of the property concerned or, if it does not exist, an extract from the relevant general plan; - (h) a locality plan and site development plan, if required, or a plan showing the proposed land development in its cadastral context; - (i) in the case of an application for the subdivision of land, copies of the subdivision plan showing the following: - (i) the location of the proposed land units; - (ii) the proposed zonings in respect of the proposed land units; - (iii) all existing structures on the property and abutting properties; - (iv) the proposed public places and the land needed for public purposes; - (v) the existing access points; - (vi) all servitudes; - (vii) contours with at least a one-meter interval or such other interval as may be approved by the Municipality; - (viii) the street furniture; - (ix) the lamp, electricity and telephone posts; - (x) the electricity transformers and mini-substations; - (xi) the storm-water channels and catchpits; - (xii) the sewerage lines and connection points; - (xiii) any significant natural features; and - (xiv) all distances and areas to scale; - (j) proof of an agreement or permission if the proposed land development requires a servitude over land or access to a provincial or national road; - (k) any other documents or information that the Municipality may require; - (l) proof of payment of application fees; - (m) a copy of the title deed of the land concerned; - (n) a conveyancer's certificate indicating that the application is not restricted by any condition contained in the title deed pertaining to the application property or a copy of all historical title deeds; and - (o) where applicable, the minutes of a pre-application consultation in respect of the application. - (2) The Municipality may at a pre-application consultation add or remove any information or documents contemplated in subsection (1) for a particular application.

-(3) The Municipality may issue guidelines regarding the submission of information, documents or procedural requirements.
+- (f) a written motivation for the application based on the applicable criteria referred to in section 65, excluding sections 65(a), (b), (d), (e) and (g); - (g) a copy of the Surveyor-General's diagram of the property concerned or, if it does not exist, an extract from the relevant general plan; - a locality plan and site development plan, if required, or a plan showing the proposed land development in its cadastral context; - (i) in the case of an application for the subdivision of land, copies of the subdivision plan showing the following: - (i) the location of the proposed land units; - (ii) the proposed zonings in respect of the proposed land units; - (iii) all existing structures on the property and abutting properties; - (iv) the proposed public places and the land needed for public purposes; - (v) the existing access points; - (vi) all servitudes; - (vii) contours with at least a one-meter interval or such other interval as may be approved by the Municipality; - (viii) the street furniture; - (ix) the lamp, electricity and telephone posts; - (x) the electricity transformers and mini-substations; - (xi) the storm-water channels and catchpits; - (xii) the sewerage lines and connection points; - (xiii) any significant natural features; and - (xiv) all distances and areas to scale; - (j) proof of an agreement or permission if the proposed land development requires a servitude over land or access to a provincial or national road; - (k) any other documents or information that the Municipality may require; - (l) proof of payment of application fees; - (m) a copy of the title deed of the land concerned; - a conveyancer's certificate indicating that the application is not restricted by any condition contained in the title deed pertaining to the land concerned or a copy of all historical title deeds; and - (o) where applicable, the minutes of a pre-application consultation in respect of the application. - (2) The Municipality may at a pre-application consultation add or remove any information or documents contemplated in subsection (1) for a particular application. - (3) The Municipality may issue guidelines regarding the submission of information, documents or procedural requirements.